 It’s not that Microsoft hates Windows 7 users.
 It’s a matter of economics.
 If its engineers are tied up forever maintaining old operating systems, some of its best people aren’t available to make its current systems safer and work on newer versions.

 Some people, though, have good reasons for not wanting to upgrade.
 They have applications which won’t run on Windows 10, and they don’t have a good alternative.
 Ultimately there’s no escape from Windows 7 end of support, but there’s a way to buy time and even gain some benefits along the way.
-Users can continue to run their applications on Windows Virtual Desktop, with continued security upgrades.
+Users can continue to run their applications on WVD, with continued security upgrades.

 What Happens at End of Support